Multi-Step First: A Lightweight Deep Reinforcement Learning Strategy for Robust Continuous Control with Partial Observability: Related Work

+From the related work on DRL for MDPs and POMDPs, we can see that MDPs and POMDPs are normally tackled separately in DRL and little work is done on bridging MDPs and POMDPs and their solvers.
+Even though there are some efforts on solving POMDPs by using MDP solvers in conjunction with imitation learning \cite{yoon2008probabilistic,littman1995learning}, \cite{arora2018hindsight} shows that multi-resolution information gathering cannot be addressed using MDP based POMDP solvers by only focusing on one specific task.
+In addition to inventing algorithms that work for both MDPs and POMDPs, there is also effort studying how to reducing PODMPs to MDPs.
+For example, \cite{sandikci2010reduction} studies the reduction of a POMDP to a MDP by exploiting grid approximation, but this assumption on a finite discrete belief state space limits applications to continuous state spaces.

-\cite{reda2020learning} studies the environment design, including the state representations, initial state distributions, reward structure, control frequency, episode termination procedures, curriculum usage, the action space, and the torque limits, that matter when applying DRL.
+Successfully applying DRL to real applications involves many design choices, with state representation particularly important.
+For example, \cite{reda2020learning} studies the environment design, including the state representations, initial state distributions, reward structure, control frequency, episode termination procedures, curriculum usage, the action space, and the torque limits, that matter when applying DRL.
 They empirically show these design choices can affect the final performance significantly.
-In addition, \cite{ibarz2021train} focuses on investigating the challenges of training real robots with DRL rather than simulated ones. \cite{mandlekar2021matters} studies the factors that matter in learning from offline human demonstrations, where the observation space design is highlighted as one of the prominent aspects.
+In addition, \cite{ibarz2021train} focuses on investigating the challenges of training real robots with DRL, compared to simulation.
+As another work related to state representation, \cite{mandlekar2021matters} studies the factors that matter in learning from offline human demonstrations, where observation space design is highlighted as a particularly prominent aspect.
 These works aim to comprehensively cover broader topics in applying DRL, but in this work we mainly focus on the partial observability problem during DRL for robot control.
-Moreover, we try to reproduce the problem encountered when applying DRL to novel robot on classic tasks that are accessible to everyone, as we understand many domain robots are not available to researchers who want to reproduce the experiment represented in many works.
+Moreover, we try to reproduce the problem encountered when applying DRL to novel robots using benchmark tasks where the problem can be more easily reproduced and studied.